 NOTICE Electronic controls contain static-sensitive parts.
-Observe the following precautions to prevent damage to these parts: • Discharge body static before handling the control (with power to the Electrostatic con Precautions • Avo aro • Do the control turned off, contact a grounded surface and maintain contact while handling the control).
+Observe the following precautions to prevent damage to these parts: Electrostatic Precautions Discharge body static before handling the control (with power to the control turned off, contact a grounded surface and maintain contact while handling the control).
+Avoid all plastic, vinyl, and Styrofoam (except antistatic versions) around printed circuit boards.
+Do not touch the components or conductors on a printed circuit board with your hands or with conductive devices.
 To prevent damage to electronic components caused by improper handling, read and observe the precautions in Woodward manual 82715 , Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules .